 - Network performance issues

-- Incomplete and inaccurate network assessments
+- Incomplete and inaccurate network documentation

 - Security issues